 A medical professional might possibly order occupational therapy for somebody with osteoarthritis.
 Occupational therapists can aid with body mechanics (learning how to move the body in ways that do not elevate pain), joint protection techniques and adaptations to daily activities to preserve energy.

-Visiting Angels can help those with osteoarthritis to remain independent and in control of life.
+Visiting Angels, top providers of the senior care Sunnyvale families trust, can help those with osteoarthritis to remain independent and in control of life.
 Visiting Angels recognizes the needs of the arthritic patient and offers a wide range of in-home care solutions based on each individual’s needs.
 Contact Visiting Angels for information on elder care services in Alameda and Santa Clara counties at 800-969-0499, and to get a partner in care who can assist when a helping hand is needed.